hankbao/libreboot/docs/bsd/openbsd.md

 In most cases, you should use the vesafb ROM images.
 Example filename: libreboot\_ukdvorak\_vesafb.rom.

-won't boot\...something about file not found
+Won't boot\...something about file not found
 ---------------------------------------------

 Your device names (i.e. usb0, usb1, sd0, sd1, wd0, ahci0, hd0, etc) and